joshrutheiser/Actions/Actions/Model/README.md

 # To do

-- Fix issue with database changes not having the right update behavior through listeners
+- Enable updating action when isCompleted changes in database through listener
+- Fix double action notify in the beginning